 b) One unique solution per problem (not two solutions to a problem).

-The proposed revision to IEEE 802.15.4 will provide a unique solution for the RRMM and eventual efficient SRU functions.
+The proposed amendment to IEEE 802.15.4 will provide a unique solution for the RRMM and eventual efficient SRU functions.

 [note: The corroborative descriptions as a unique solution will be added here.]